 Why would I continue to work when we move abroad?
 Wouldn’t that limit our location independence?
 First of all, our plan is to move to one specific international location for a couple of years.
 We’d really like to expose our kids to new cultures, languages, and parts of the world.
 We do want to enroll them in a formal school, however.
 A teaching position gives us many of the benefits we’re looking for.
 Continue reading “Letters of Intent”

 This month, the shower arm in our bathroom has broken, it has taken four different light fixture tries to replace the kitchen light above the sink, and our kitchen faucet has sprung a major leak.
-We’re getting quotes from roofers in the area to replace our roof.
+Not only we’re getting tips for scheduling a roofing maintenance check, but also quotes from roofers in the area to replace our roof.
 Because there’s a dearth of roofers in the area and the cost of labor and materials is so high, our best quote is $14,000.
 Yes, that is correct.
 The cost of a used car.
 One year of private school education.
 More than a years’ worth of groceries.

 On May 14th, Mother’s Day, it snowed.
 It rained for fourteen days straight before that.
 Last week, we got two medical bills for a total of $2,000.
 We’ve been negotiating a new diagnosis with doctors and the school for our youngest child.

 We’ve also had some awesome things happen this month.
 Mr. ThreeYear became an American citizen on Friday and my dad came up for a surprise visit.
 After the rain and snow, we got a week full of 80 degree weather and the flowers are blooming.
 Everything is green and alive.
 The school year is winding down–as of Wednesday, we’ll have just four more weeks.